axiomhq/axiom-go/README.md

 go get github.com/axiomhq/axiom-go/axiom
 ```

+If you use the [Axiom CLI](https://github.com/axiomhq/cli), run `eval $(axiom config export -f)` to configure your environment variables.

-Create a personal token in [the Axiom settings](https://cloud.axiom.co/settings/profile) and export it as `AXIOM_TOKEN`.
+Otherwise create a personal token in [the Axiom settings](https://cloud.axiom.co/settings/profile) and export it as `AXIOM_TOKEN`.
 Set `AXIOM_ORG_ID` to the organization ID from the settings page of the organization you want to access.

 Create and use a client like this: